andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My current aspiration is to function as the Web Development Advocate when migrating our business processes to the application platform of our parent company.<br>
+My current aspiration is to act as the Web Development Advocate when migrating our business processes to the application platform of our parent company.<br>
 My home computer is ready with the relevant training materials and latest development tool stack for this venture.

 ---